Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement: Abstract

 \section{Abstract}

-Existing video inference (VI) enhancement methods typically aim to improve performance by scaling up model sizes and employing more sophisticated network architectures.
-While these approaches have achieved state-of-the-art, they often overlook the joint optimization of resource efficiency and inference effectiveness, leading to inefficient resource utilization and suboptimal inference performance during practical deployment.
-In this study, we develop a fuzzy controller (FC-r) based on key system parameters and inference-related metrics.
-Furthermore, by leveraging the spatiotemporal correlation of targets across adjacent video frames, we propose a video inference enhancement framework guided by fuzzy control (FC-r).
-This framework dynamically switches between models of varying scales during video inference based on the real-time resource conditions of the target device.
-Experimental results demonstrate that the proposed method effectively achieves a dynamic trade-off between resource utilization and inference performance, ensuring a balance between efficiency and effectiveness.
+Video inference (VI) plays a critical role in applications such as autonomous driving and intelligent transportation systems.
+Existing VI enhancement methods predominantly focus on scaling up model sizes and adopting increasingly sophisticated network architectures.
+While these approaches have achieved state-of-the-art (SOTA) performance, they often overlook the important trade-off between inference performance and resource efficiency.
+This oversight leads to excessive computational demands and restricted deployment flexibility across diverse hardware platforms.To address these limitations, we draw inspiration from the Mixture-of-Experts (MoE) model and propose a fuzzy controller (FC-r) based on key system parameters and inference-related metrics.
+Guided by the FC-r, we introduce a general and lightweight VI enhancement framework that exploits the spatiotemporal correlations of targets across adjacent video frames.
+Under real-time resource constraints of the target device, the framework intelligently switches between models of varying scales during the inference process.Experimental results demonstrate that the proposed method effectively achieves a desirable balance between resource utilization and inference performance on different platforms, thereby offering improved generality and practicality for real-world deployment.

-\section{Introduction}
+\section{INTRODUCTION}

-With the deep integration of artificial intelligence (AI) into daily life, video inference has been widely applied in various domains such as autonomous driving \cite{AutoDrive}, video surveillance \cite{Video_survi}, and traffic flow monitoring \cite{traffic}.
-Numerous advanced video inference methods have been proposed to address various challenges in the video inference (VI) process and have achieved promising results.
-However, research on optimizing the balance between resource utilization and video inference performance is still limited and poses significant challenges, particularly for resource-constrained platforms \cite{switch}.
+With the rapid integration of artificial intelligence into daily life, video inference (VI) has been widely applied in various domains such as autonomous driving \cite{AutoDrive,IV}, video surveillance \cite{Video_survi}, and traffic flow monitoring \cite{traffic}.
+Numerous VI methods have been proposed to address various challenges in the VI process, achieving promising results.
+For instance, \cite{VCOS} attained state-of-the-art (SOTA) performance in zero-shot video segmentation by incorporating optical flow fusion and an open-vocabulary detection branch, while another study \cite{HMA} integrated multiple attention modules and a regional masking mechanism for enhanced video detection performance.
+In these studies, the inference performance has been primarily boosted by scaling up model sizes \cite{Lenna,SMC1}.
+Although these methods are effective in improving VI, the resulting large-scale models entail increased parameters and complexity, rendering deployment on resource-constrained platforms particularly challenging \cite{switch}.